rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 The text [DevOps for the Desperate](https://www.goodreads.com/book/show/59879642-devops-for-the-desperate) covers a range of scenarios for troubleshooting issues on a remote linux host.

 Below are notes on each scenario and associated tools and protocols.
-Adminstrative permissions, `sudo` rights, and `ssh` access are assumed.
+Basic `cli` knowledge, `sudo` rights, and `ssh` access are assumed.

 ## How to troubleshoot